L-SVRG and L-Katyusha with Adaptive Sampling: Synthetic data experiment

 \subsection{Non-uniform sampling for L-SVRG and L-Katyusha}

 We compare L-SVRG and L-Katyusha with different sampling strategies.
 Figure~\ref{fig:as-lsvrg} shows results for L-SVRG.
-We observe that the performances of Optimal-LSVRG and IS-LSVRG are similar, since the context-shift dominates the variability of the norms of the gradients.
+We observe that the performances of Optimal-LSVRG and IS-LSVRG are similar, since the context-shift dominates the variability of the gradient norms.
 Furthermore, we see that adaptive sampling improves the performance of L-SVRG compared to uniform sampling.
 The improvement is most significant when the smoothness heterogeneity is large (bottom row).

 Figure~\ref{fig:as-lkatyusha} shows results for L-Katyusha.
-We set the learning rate as in Theorem~\ref{thm:as-lkatyusha-strong-cvx}.
+We set the step size according to Theorem~\ref{thm:as-lkatyusha-strong-cvx}.
 The oracle optimal sampling distribution results in considerable improvement over sampling from $\mathbf{p}^{IS}$ after adding acceleration.
 In addition, we note that adaptive sampling efficiently improves over uniform sampling.